influxdata/influxdb/docs/GETTING_STARTED.md

 ### Create an Alert Rule
 Easily create a Kapacitor alert rule on the `KAPACITOR RULES` page.
-Access the `KAPACITOR RULES` page by hovering over the third item in the left navigation menu and selecting `Rules`.
+Access the `KAPACITOR RULES` page by hovering over the third item in the left navigation menu and selecting `Kapacitor Rules`.
-Then, click on the `Add New Rule` button to create a new alert rule.
+Then, click on the `Create New Rule` button to create a new alert rule.

 The example rule shown below operates on data from Telegraf's [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin and sends a simple threshold alert to Slack: